arnav-s1ngh/CSE542-SML/README.md

 Steps:-

-Downloaded the dataset, Visualised 5 members from each class using matplotlib, vectorised them using .flatten, obtained their mean and covariance matrices using numpy, computed the discriminant, found the total and class-wise accuracy
+Downloaded the dataset, Visualised 5 members from each class using matplotlib, vectorised them using .flatten, obtained their mean and covariance matrices using numpy, computed the discriminant, found the total and class-wise accuracy.

 Question-2